 For more help watch this video.

-Causes of starter failure
+Causes of Starter failure

 One of the most common causes of vehicle starter problems is corrosion and wires brokerage.
-If you notice any unusual surface rust on your starter, replace it immediately because this can lead to short circuits in heavy traffic situations and cause permanent damage to electrical components within your car or truck’s system wiring harnesses, if not fixed quickly with an inexpensive repair kit.
+If you notice any unusual surface rust on your starter, replace it immediately because this can lead to short circuits in heavy traffic situations and cause permanent damage to electrical components within your car or truck’s wiring harnesses, if not fixed quickly with an inexpensive repair kit.